 9. Gillian Anderson and David Duchovny.
 The X-Files

-The duo had great chemistry on-screen, and the show’s fans rooted for them to get together.
-Which their characters, Mulder and Scully, finally did in season 8.
+The duo had great chemistry on-screen, and the show’s fans were rooting for them to get together.
+Their characters, Mulder and Scully, finally did in season 8.

 But off-camera, “there were definitely periods when we hated each other,” Gillian said in 2015, more than a decade after the show ended.
 “Hate is too strong a word.
 We didn’t talk for long periods of time.
 It was intense, and we were both pains in the arse for the other at various times.”

-The couple famously never got along in real life.
-David has downplayed it saying that it was because of the long hours.
-That after shooting for 16 hours a day, they would both be grumpy so simply stayed clear of one another.
+The couple never got along in real life.
+David has downplayed it, saying that it was because of the long hours.
+That after shooting for 16 hours a day, they would both be grumpy, so they stayed clear of one another.

 The co-stars worked together for: 11 years (1993 – 2002 and 2016 – 2018)